jariz/Noti/README.md

 ----
 **UNMAINTAINED**: Noti is now unmaintained.
 If you wish to take over maintainership, please reach out to me on [twitter](https://twitter.com/jari_io).
+**PLEASE NOTE**: the noti.center domain has been hijacked and filled with spam and shouldn't be considered legitimate anymore.
+This repo is the only official place to get noti on the web.

 ---